kanglin-chen/kanglin-chen.github.io/_pages/3_teaching.md

     <!-- * [The Summer Training Workshop on Spatiotemporal Innovation](https://projects.iq.harvard.edu/chinadatalab/event/summer-workshop-spatiotemporal-innovation-0) - Teaching Assistant, Harvard CGA, Summer 2024 -->

     Three students received the Esri Innovation Program (EIP) Student of the Year Award and the Fisher Prize for Excellence in GIS at Harvard University.
-One student received the Harris Social Impact Fellowship (through a GIS-focused plan) at the University of Chicago.
+One student received the Harris Social Impact Fellowship at the University of Chicago.

    * Thesis advisor/reviewer/critic